Particle identification with the cluster counting technique for the IDEA drift chamber: Cluster counting technique applied to beam test data

 \section{Cluster counting technique applied to beam test data}

-To validate the simulations results, a first beam test, using a 165 GeV/c muon beam on a setup made of different size drift tubes (1 cm and 2 cm), equipped with different diameter sense wires, has been performed at CERN/H8 by collecting data with the gas mixtures 90/10 and 80/20 He/iC$_4$H$_{10}$, by making a scan in high voltage and angle between the wire direction and ionizing tracks.
-The most efficient cluster counting algorithms, the Running Template Algorithm (RTA), scanning the waveform with an electron peak template and its iterative subtraction, and the Derivative Algorithm (DERIV), imposing cuts on the maximum waveform amplitude, the first and second derivative (see \autoref{fig:cluster}) define the limiting effects for a fully efficient cluster counting (space charge effect + attachment + recombination) that is at most $\approx$ 80\% in 90/10 gas mixture (see \autoref{fig:efficiency}).
+To validate the simulations results, a first beam test, using a 165 GeV/c muon beam on a setup made of 1 cm and 2 cm size drift tubes, equipped with Mo, Al, and W sense wires in the 10 - 40 $\mu m$ diameter range, has been performed at CERN/H8 beam line by collecting data with the gas mixtures He/iC$_4$H$_{10}$ 90/10 and 80/20, by making a scan in high voltage and angle between the wire direction and ionizing tracks.
+Fulfilling the main requirements for an efficient CC on the readout electronics (1 GHz bandwidth and at least a 1 GS/s sampling rate at 12 bits), entirely based on a DRS system \cite{DRS}, has been crucial.
+The most efficient CC algorithms are the Running Template Algorithm (RTA), scanning the waveform with an electron peak template and its iterative subtraction, and the Derivative Algorithm (DERIV), imposing cuts on the waveform amplitude, the first and second derivatives (see \autoref{fig:cluster}).
+They define the limiting effects for a fully efficient CC (space charge effect + attachment + recombination) which is approximately 80\% in He/iC$_4$H$_{10}$ 90/10 gas mixture. \autoref{fig:efficiency} shows the distribution of the number of clusters for a particular configuration.
+The gaussian fit indicates a mean value $\mu$ very close to the expected one and a sigma almost equal to the square root of $\mu$, confirming the Poisson nature of the distribution.